jhlumd/honey/README.md

 * `pop_min` and `pop_max` sets the range for the random numbers of WorkersBees to be generated for each Comb.
 Currently set to (9..15).
 So you'll get about 144 (12 * 12) bees in your Hive.
 * 15 "appointments" are generated for each WorkerBee.
 (Appointments will be explained later.)

-The seeds are random but follows the guidelines given in the instructions.
+The seeds are random but follow the guidelines from the instructions.

 * `pollen_globs`
   * Measured about once weekly
   * range: (5.0..17.9)
   * increment: 0.1
+* `advisement`
+  * Given once about every 2 weeks
+  * range: (200..20000)
+  * increment: 100
 * `nectar`
   * Given 2 to 3 times a week
   * is 0 for 7.5% of those times
   * matches the currently active `advisement` amount for 72.5% of the time
   * is random within range: (200..20000) and increment: 100 for 20% of the time
-* `advisement`
-  * Given once about every 2 weeks
-  * range: (200..20000)
-  * increment: 100
 * `sweet_spot`
   * range: (10.0..15.0)
   * increment: 0.1